Culture & Traditions

 The Festival marks the end of the first term and includes presentations by The Linden Band, Drama Club and much more!

-One of the best examples of Linden’s approach to science is our annual Science and Technology Fair, held every January.
-All students – from grade 1 to grade 12 – complete a project for the Sci-Tech Fair.
-Linden community members are invited to participate at the Fair as “Willing Listeners”.
+One of the best examples of Linden’s approach to science is our annual STEM for a Better World, Linden’s Inquiry Fair, held in January/February.
+All students – from Grade 1 to Grade 12 – complete a project for this fair.
+Linden community members are invited to participate at the fair as “Willing Listeners.”
 The job of the Willing Listeners is to listen to students present their scientific findings and to provide constructive feedback to our young scientists.
-Above, you can see a word cloud of the topics students investigated for the 2015 Science and Technology Fair.

 During Spirit Week, students celebrate Linden by participating in various activities and special contests.
 The week serves as a great opportunity for senior students to organize events, and bring forward creative ideas and activities which include all students.